TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrLogging.rst

 tx_solr.logging
 ===============

 This section defines logging options.
-All loggings will be available in the devlog.
+All loggings will be available in the TYPO3 logging framework.

 .. contents::
    :local: